What is The Pupil Premium?

 How much Pupil Premium money does our school receive?

-In April 2016, we received £3540 to support the children in our school who are entitled to the Pupil Premium funding during the financial year 2016-2017.
+We received £18,960 to support the children in our school who are entitled to the Pupil Premium funding during the academic year 2019-2020.

 How is the money spent?

 Examples of how the money has currently been spent:

 - Additional adult support for 1 to 1 and small group interventions